rldewe/Live-Code/README.md

-# Real-Time Collaborative Coding App
+# Live Code

-Welcome to the Real-Time Collaborative Coding App!
+Welcome to the Live Code - A Real-Time Collaborative Coding App!
 This application allows users to collaborate on code in real-time, featuring live code editing and instant updates.

 ## Demo